Dekuran/AMD_Hackathon/robotics/robotics_2025/so101_example.md

 Suppose:
 1. You have set up the Ubuntu + ROCm + PyTorch + LeRobot development environment by following [QuickStart.md](QuickStart.md).
 2. You have the SO101 ARM assembled.
-    1. The leader is the arm you control (with the handle).
+    1. The leader is the arm with the handle that you control.
-    2. The follower is the arm with the pincher.
+    2. The follower is the arm with the pincher and camera.

 Here are some key steps with example commands to use the SO101 ARM.